mccollam/Qphp/README.md

 * set_on($bulbs, $bright=255) - Turn $bulbs on to the 'white' state (as a normal light bulb).
 Brightness can be optionally specified.
 * set_off($bulbs) - Turn $bulbs off.
 * set_color($bulbs, $red=255, $green=255, $blue=255, $bright=255) - Set the color of $bulbs.
 Any unspecified color or brightness will be set to full.
+* list_bulbs() - get an array of bulbs connected to the Q station
+* set_bulb_title($bulb, $title) - set the title of $bulb to $title
+* music_sync($bulb) - set $bulb to sync with music (NB: Currently there does not appear to be a way to unset this once set!
+This is a limitation of the published Belleds API.)
+* delete($bulb) - delete $bulb from the Q station (NB: Currently there does not appear to be a way to add a bulb, so be cautious!
+This is also a limitation of the published Belleds API.)

 Examples:
 ---------